adeleporte/blog/vcoffee/content/posts/my-first-post.md

 }
 ```

-And learn how to use it with https://registry.terraform.io/providers/adeleporte/velocloud/latest/docs
+And learn how to use it with [Velocloud TF provider docs](https://registry.terraform.io/providers/adeleporte/velocloud/latest)

 ## Code Blocks